meilinli123/eco395m-FinalProject/README.md

 SQL Database (Postgres)
 StreamLit

-Steps to rerun the analysis:
+## Steps to Rerun the Analysis

+1. **Install the Packages**:
-Step 0: Install the packages listed in requirements.txt Step 1: Data Acquisition
+   Install the packages listed in `requirements.txt`.

+2. **Data Acquisition**:
-Run scrape_urls.py to extract all urls into a csv file Run scrape.py to scrape page by page and return three tables in “data” folder in your directory.
+- Run `scrape_urls.py` to extract all URLs into a CSV file.
+- Run `scrape.py` to scrape page by page and return three tables in the “data” folder in your directory.

-Step 2: DataBase
+3. **Database**:
-The SQL queries are written in code streamlit.py, analysis.py, and Mileage_vs_Price_Regression.py.
-You may modify these queries in order to extract de
+The SQL queries are written in code `streamlit.py`, `analysis.py`, and `Mileage_vs_Price_Regression.py`.
+You may modify these queries in order to extract data.

-Step 3: Data Manipulation
+4. **Data Manipulation**:
-python steps
+Execute the python steps for data manipulation as needed.

-Step 4: Analysis and Visualization
-Stream Lit steps
+5. **Analysis and Visualization**:
+Follow the Streamlit steps for analysis and visualization.

 ## Conclusion